Domain Available

 Settlement at Man-O-War Cay

-1) If you are considering going in high season, May, June, July or around Christmas and especially on weekends during those periods, plan to book months in advance.
-This applies not only to airlines but boat and to a lesser degree, golf cart rentals.
+1) If you are considering going in high season, May, June, July or around Christmas and especially on weekends during those periods, book well in advance.
+This applies not only to airlines but boat rentals and to a lesser degree, golf cart rentals.

-2) Reconfirm your flight a couple times before departure to avoid any surprises.
+2) Reconfirm your flight a few weeks prior to departure to avoid any surprises.

-4) Try not to arrive too late in the Abacos, as late arrivals can cause conflicts if trying to catch the water taxi to the Cays resulting in an expensive charter.
+4) Late arrivals could cause conflicts trying to catch the last scheduled ferry to your Cay resulting in an expensive charter.

-6) If you have a choice when changing planes in south east Florida, try to use West Palm Beach, Ft.
+7) If you have a choice when changing planes in southeast Florida, try to use West Palm Beach, Ft.
 Lauderdale and Miami in that order.
+Orlando better.
 An earlier trip had us connecting through West Palm Beach.
-Including baggage pickup, customs and immigration, we were at the departure gate for Tampa in about 15 minutes!
+Including baggage pickup, customs and immigration, we were at our departure gate for Tampa in about 15 minutes!

-8) One last consideration if you find yourself aboard a small 8-9 seater; Weight is more critical and all passengers luggage will be weighed and checked.
+9) One last consideration if you find yourself aboard the popular Cessna 402 - a small 8-9 seater; Weight is more critical and all passengers luggage will be weighed and checked.
 If the combined weight is too much, it could be possible that your bags might follow on another plane.
 It's happened to us.